lolpatrol/conan-demo/README.md

 ### Build the dependencies

 We're starting from nothing so we'll have to first build and package the dependencies we're going to be using.
-These are the `givestring` and `sayhi` folders.
+These are the `stringprovider` and `stringprinter` folders.

 To create a Conan package, we run:

     conan create . <package_name>/<version>@<user>/channel

-So, building `givestring` could, e.g., be done with:
+So, building `stringprovider` could, e.g., be done with:

-    conan create . givestring/1.0@me/dev
+    conan create . stringprovider/1.0@me/dev

-And for `sayhi`, we'd have:
+And for `stringprinter`, we'd have:

-    conan create . sayhi/1.0@me/dev
+    conan create . stringprinter/1.0@me/dev

 ### Upload dependencies to Artifactory